 The Samsung Odyssey Neo G9/G95NC S57CG95 is a premium 57-inch super ultrawide monitor with a 1000R curve.
-With a 32:9 aspect ratio and 7680x2160 resolution, it's the equivalent of two 32-inch, 4k monitors side-by-side, one of the first displays of this size.
-It features a 240Hz refresh rate with variable refresh rate (VRR) support for gaming, and it supports DisplayPort 2.1 bandwidth, which lets you achieve its high refresh rate and resolution with a DisplayPort 2.1 graphics card.
+With a 32:9 aspect ratio and 7680x2160 resolution, it's the equivalent of two 32-inch, 4k monitors side by side; it's one of the first displays of this size.
+It features a 240Hz refresh rate with VRR support for gaming, and it supports DisplayPort 2.1 bandwidth, which lets you achieve its high refresh rate and resolution with a DisplayPort 2.1 graphics card.
 Like the smaller Samsung Odyssey Neo G9/G95NA S49AG95, it includes Mini LED backlighting with 2,392 dimming zones.
 Besides these high-end features, it also includes some perks for productivity, like a KVM switch and a USB hub.

-The Samsung G95NC is impressive for office use.
-Its 57-inch screen and 7680x2160 resolution are the equivalent of placing two 32-inch, 4k screens side-by-side, so there's plenty of space to work with, and text is very sharp.
+The Samsung Odyssey Neo G9 is excellent for office use.
+Its 57-inch screen and 7680x2160 resolution are the equivalent of placing two 32-inch, 4k screens side by side, so there's plenty of space to work with, and the text is very sharp.
 It also gets incredibly bright with fantastic reflection handling, so visibility isn't a problem in well-lit rooms.
-It even has some productivity features, like a responsive KVM switch that makes it easy to work with different devices.
+It even has some productivity features, like a KVM switch that makes it easy to work with different devices.
 There are some downsides, though, as it has an aggressive 1000R curve that may take time to get used to, and it has narrow viewing angles that make the image appear washed out from the sides.

-The Samsung G95NC is great for content creation.
+The Samsung Odyssey Neo G9 is good for content creation.
 Its large screen and high resolution make it great for multitasking with different windows at once, and it also delivers sharp images.
 It has very good accuracy before calibration, too, but you need to calibrate it for the most accurate colors, and it displays a wide range of colors once you do.
+It also displays deep blacks against bright highlights, but there's blooming with the local dimming feature enabled.
 One big downside is that it has an aggressively curved screen, so your straight lines appear curved, and with narrow viewing angles, it's hard to share your screen with others.

-We tested the 57-inch Samsung G95NC, which is part of the Odyssey gaming lineup that includes other G9 models like the Samsung Odyssey Neo G9/G95NA S49AG95 and the Samsung Odyssey OLED G9/G95SC S49CG95.
+We tested the 57-inch Samsung Odyssey Neo G9, which is part of the Odyssey gaming lineup that includes other G9 models like the Samsung Odyssey Neo G9/G95NA S49AG95 and the Samsung Odyssey OLED G9/G95SC S49CG95.
 It has a bigger screen and higher resolution than the others, and you can see the differences between them below, but the results are only valid for this review.

 Size | Model Name | Short Model Code | Panel Type | Refresh Rate | Resolution | DisplayPort Type |